pubmania/a_diabetics_journal/docs/Recipes/Breakfast Options/recipe_2_wheat_gluten_bread.md

 What a lovely recipe.
 Nothing comes closer to the real bread than this recipe in my experience.
 It tastes great toasted, with eggs and can basically replace the traditional bread for a diabetic.

-I came across the original recipe on a diabetes forum which can be found on this [link](http://www.lowcarbluxury.com/recipes/recipe-bread21.html){target=_blank}.
+I came across the original recipe on a diabetes forum.
 I have, however, made minor modifications and adjustments.

 !!! tip
     You can add various seeds, olives, onions, garlic etc to make different artisan breads.
 I have tried a number of variations and they all come out good.